-Step #3: Paint your base coat(s).
+Step #3: Paint Your Base Coat(s)

 Then decide on how wide you want your gray runner to be.
-In the image above, the blue painter’s tape placed where our gray stripe will actually be painted.
+In the image above, the blue painter’s tape was placed where our gray stripe would eventually be painted.

 Make sure to grab your printable DIY guide for this project!
 It’s free.
 Click here or below on the image to get started!

-Once you have your two lines of Frog Tape in place, remove the blue tape so that you’ll be able to paint on your gray stripe in that location.
+Once you have your two lines of Frog Tape in place, remove the blue tape so that you’ll be able to paint-on your gray stripe in that location.
 Remember: under that “inside” yellow tape is where your white “stripe” will be once the tape is removed.

 Now repeat this process on the opposite side of the steps.
 Below is how the stairs should look prior to painting the gray runner.

 This step is the most important tip for ensuring you will have clean lines created on your painted stairs!!!
 Just make sure it is a very light coat of paint that you put on.

-Instead, paint your runner in sections so that you’ll be able to still get to the top or bottom of your stairs by skipping a step here and there.
-Once the first application of your runner paint has dried, go back to those steps you skipped, and give them a first coat.
+Instead, paint your runner in sections so that you’ll be able to get to the top or bottom of your stairs by skipping a step here and there.
+Once the first application of your runner paint has dried, go back to those steps you skipped, and give them the first coat.

 You can see in the image below that we didn’t hold back with the gray paint.
 You really want to go all the way to the tape, and then paint OVER the tape as well so that you won’t have any unpainted little spots.

-Step #7: Tape and Paint Landing (if applicable).
+Step #7: Tape and Paint Landing (if Applicable)

 Taping the landing was a little more challenging.
 I first taped the stairs above and below the landing.
-The reason I did it that way so that when I went to tape the landing, I could match up the runner from the stairs above the landing and the stairs below the landing.
+The reason I did it that way is so that when I went to tape the landing, I could match up the runner from the stairs above the landing and the stairs below the landing.

 Don’t forget to grab the printable guide!
 It’s free!
 Click here or below to grab your copy now⤵️

-Step #8: Remove tape.
+Step #8: Remove Tape

 All that’s left to do is remove that tape!!

-A couple more uber budget-savvy DIY projects finished off this space.
+A couple more uber budget-savvy DIY projects finished off this space:

-And we took that builder grade flush mount “boob” light and created a beauty out of it in about 5 minutes.
+And we took that builder grade flush-mount “boob” light and created a beauty out of it in about 5 minutes.
 No joke!!

 As I update this post, the painted stairs are going on being done for 5+ years!
-If you want to see some updates about how they’ve held up, here are a couple links:
+If you want to see some updates about how they’ve held up, here are a couple of links: